boulder-on/JPassport/README.md

 a large header file then JExtract is likely an easier tool for you to use if you don't already have interfaces defined for JNA.

-**Java 17** is required to use this library.
-There is a separate branch for JAva 18 support.
+**Java 19** is required to use this library.
+There are separate branches for Java 17 and 18 support.

-The Foreign Linker API is still an incubator, so you can think of this project as a proof of concept at this time.
+The Foreign Linker API is in preview in Java 19, so you need to use --enable-preview to use this library.

 # Getting Started